coder-mike/microvium/doc/native-host/memory-management.md

 In particular, take note of the `vm_newX` API functions which create new values in the VM.
 The return values of these functions are not anchored by the GC, and so care must be taken to

-## Copying and moving `vm_Value` values
+## Copying and moving `mvm_Value` values

-`vm_Value` is a 16-bit type that may directly embed a value, or may reference an allocation in the GC heap.
-It's safe to copy/assign instances of `vm_Value` without risk of tearing, since it's a fixed-size type.
-However, be aware that every instance of a `vm_Value` that is not within a registered `vm_Handle` is subject to become invalid at the time of garbage collection (e.g. it may become a dangling pointer).
+`mvm_Value` is a 16-bit type that may directly embed a value, or may reference an allocation in the GC heap.
+It's safe to copy/assign instances of `mvm_Value` without risk of tearing, since it's a fixed-size type.
+However, be aware that every instance of a `mvm_Value` that is not within a registered `mvm_Handle` is subject to become invalid at the time of garbage collection (e.g. it may become a dangling pointer).

 ## Handles in Node.js hosts